mono-koto/build-with-pyusd/docs/smart-contract/04-write-erc721.md

 Most NFTs on Ethereum adhere to the ERC-721 standard, meaning that the smart contract must have specific functions with specific behaviors.

-> [!NOTE]
+> [!NOTE] What is ERC-721?
 > ERC stands for "Ethereum Request for Comments" and is a process by which essential standards are defined.
 An ERC-721 token is a non-fungible token (NFT) that adheres to a specific interface and behaviors.
 Being non-fungible, each token has a unique ID that makes it distinct from all other tokens.

 ## Implementation

-Rather than implement an ERC-721 standard from scratch, smart contract developers typically leverage existing codebases.

-In our particular case we're going to inherit from an audited, minimal ERC-721 solidity implementation from the [solmate project](https://github.com/transmissions11/solmate).
+We're going to inherit from an audited, minimal ERC-721 solidity implementation from the [solmate project](https://github.com/transmissions11/solmate).

-We'll add this dependency via forge:
+We'll add the dependency via forge:

 ```shell
 $ forge install transmissions11/solmate